 Familial problems based on money – parental relationships

-There’s no denying that money plays a significant role in a marriage/relationship.
+There’s no denying that financial stress can play a significant role in a marriage/relationship.
 Money problems are commonly stated as being the 2nd highest cause of divorce in the US (ranked just behind infidelity).
 While it is ranked as being the leading cause of stress in a relationship. (source)

-When individuals are stressed they bring that into the relationship, and it is very common for partners to have different spending habits, which can create tension and resentment.
+When the family structure is stressed by their cash flow they bring that into the relationship, and it is very common for partners to have different spending habits, which can create tension and resentment.
 One is a saver and another is a spender.
 Or one partner makes significantly more than the other.
 Or any number of variants.

 When these issues continue to build, and if the couple doesn’t have an open communication pattern these issues boil up and arguments happen.
 Now, every couple has disagreements, almost all couples argue, that’s just what happens.
 Yet it’s how you disagree is what matters in the long run.
 Nancy Cahir, PhD, says that “…Because the children learn from how the parents handle conflicts.
 If the parents can learn to control anger and not to blame the other, their behavior becomes a model the child can learn from.” (source)

 Fights among parents cause stress for the children, even if they aren’t directly involved.
 Kids are intuitive; they pick up on when things are right.
 Behaviors learned while we are young last long into adulthood.
-Having heated arguments may lead to children feeling anxious, stressed, feelings that they are responsible, depression and lack of trust or feeling safe.
+Having heated arguments may lead to children feeling anxious, stressed, feelings that they are responsible, the suffer depression, and develop a lack of trust or feeling safe.